 As you can see, certifying your company for minority certification requires a collaborative effort between DOAS and GDOT.
 Companies desiring to certify as a “minority business enterprise” or a “minority subcontractor” may do so by submitting an application to the GDOT.
 The GDOT Certification Application captures the required data used by DOAS.
 This eliminates duplication of effort for suppliers and provides greater exposure of certified minority companies to state and local procurement officials and private sector suppliers.

-Learn how the GMSDC fosters and expands economic opportunities between Minority Business Enterprises (MBEs), corporations and government entities within Georgia.Visit Site
+Get your MBE (Minority Business Enterprise) certification and learn how GMSDC fosters and expands economic opportunities between MBEs, corporations and government entities within Georgia.Visit Site

 Learn more about the national certification program for women-owned businesses.Visit Site